 One of the greatest call center training tips is to record agents’ calls and work through them during training.
 Using real calls to learn from real mistakes is another way to both personalize your training and keep it fresh.

 Use these recordings as an opportunity to identify areas for improvement, and to point out areas where employees are already doing well, so they can replicate them.
 If any calls make especially good examples, speak to the employees involved about using those calls in future training sessions, so others can learn from their experience, too.

 3. Don’t provide once-off training

 There’s a saying that goes, “Never stop learning, because the word never stops teaching”.
 The same applies to call center agents.
-There will always be evolving customer expectations, technologies, products and best practices that call centers must adapt to.
+There will always be evolving customer expectations, technologies, products, and best practices that call centers must adapt to.

-So, your training should be a process, not an event.
+So, your call center training should be a process, not an event.
 Remember that training shouldn’t be limited to new hires.
 Agents who’ve been with the business for a long time should also be provided with continuous training that keeps them sharp.

 How do you make training feel continuous?
 In addition to some of the call center training tips already mentioned, try offering regular updates to training.
-This could be new scenarios and simulations for employees to work through, new job aids such as checklists, and additional social learning opportunities.
+These could be new scenarios and simulations for employees to work through, new job aids such as checklists, and additional social learning opportunities.

 Use a world-class LMS

 Call center agent training is layered and can be complex.
 An easy-to-use, scalable LMS can make the call center training process easier and more enjoyable for both instructors and learners.

 Make sure to choose an LMS that offers both flexibility and a variety of options for content types and engagement, and the satisfaction of your call center employees and customers are bound to soar!
 Sign up for a forever-free account with TalentLMS and see for yourself how you can upgrade your training.